TheBoyMoe/Node-School-Workshops/promise-workshop/notes.md

 ```

 Wrapping this functionality in a promise means that both behaviours can be consumed under a single abstraction, the returned value will resolve on the next turn of the event loop.

+Unlike callbacks, with promises you don't need to handle errors at every step.
+If an error occurs inside a function, it will be handled by the next available error handler.
+The error can be thrown at any point in the chain.
+This allows you to write promises in a try/catch block style seen in synchronous code.